3 Data Types in R

 [1] "tree"

-We can check the data type of the text “tree” with either class() or typeof().
+We can check the data type of an object with either class() or typeof().

 typeof("tree")